 Gretel Hänlyn

-Gretel Hänlyn is a compelling British singer-songwriter crafting atmospheric alt-pop with a dark, narrative-driven edge.
-Hailing from West London, she has carved a distinct niche with her haunting vocal delivery and cinematic soundscapes, earning critical acclaim and a dedicated following through a series of impactful EPs and her debut album.
+Gretel Hänlyn is a compelling British singer-songwriter crafting atmospheric alt-pop with a gothic, narrative-driven edge.
+Hailing from West London, she has carved a distinct niche with her haunting vocal delivery and cinematic soundscapes, leading to critical acclaim and support from influential platforms like BBC Radio 1.

 Early career